IQSS/dss-webscrape/docs/chapter_01.md

 ## Glossary

-Here, I provide a glossary of the web-related terms in the tutorial with the definitions and brief explanations for those terms.
+Here, we provide a glossary of the web-related terms in the tutorial with the definitions and brief explanations for those terms.

 **XML:** XML is a software- and hardware-independent tool for storing and transporting data.
 XML stands for eXtensible Markup Language.
 It is a markup language much like HTML.
 XML was designed to store and transport data.
 XML and HTML were designed with different goals: XML was designed to carry data - with focus on what data is.
 HTML was designed to display data - with focus on how data looks.
 XML tags are not predefined like HTML tags are.